obheda12/Solidity-Security-Compendium/days/day1.md

 **Batch processing**: Process multiple bids or actions in a single transaction, making it harder for attackers to manipulate the order.

 **Randomize transaction order**: Introduce a level of randomness in processing transactions, making it more difficult for malicious actors to predict and manipulate transaction order.

-**Use on-chain data**: Instead of relying on off-chain data (such as transaction order), use on-chain data (such as block timestamp) to determine the order of transactions.
-This minimizes the risk of manipulation.

 Applying these remediation steps, the auction contract can be improved as follows: